scottzach1/Project-Beans/project_requirement/project-requirement.md

 #### Tuning Performance
 Before flight, the system should:
 - Enable the user to assess in flight variables and control parameters
-- Easily adjust such variables and parameters
+- Easily adjust said variables and parameters

 ### 3.4 Performance requirements